LittenLawliet27/Clan-Eclipse/README.md

 ---

 *Clan Eclipse is an independent student community.
-Participation in any school-related activity is subject to applicable school rules and policies.*
+Participation in any school-related activity is subject to applicable school rules and policies. we are not an offical school sanctioned group yet THO that is one of the goals for it*